zbay/opine/README.md

 **About Opine:**

-Opine is my first 100% independent project (not done as an assignment for a course or tutorial).
+Opine is my first 100% original full-stack project (not done as part of a course or tutorial).
 It was built with the MERN (MongoDB, Express.js, ReactJS, and Node.js) stack.
 It is a proof-of-concept deal, and not a production project.

 Users can do one of two things on Opine: